Observation of correlated plasmons in low-valence nickelates: RPA calculations: Trilayer model

-For our \Pr438{} plasmon simulations, we fixed $t^{^\prime}/t =-0.3$, as in the single layer model, and adjusted $t_z/t$, $V_c/t$, and $\Delta\mu/t$ (see Ref.~\cite{supp} Fig.~S5).
-Similar to \LSCO{}, the change in plasmon dispersion by reducing $V_c$ can be compensated by increasing $t$.
-Thus, we can use \gls*{ARPES} data to further constrain the latter \cite{Li2023Electronic}.
-Meanwhile, the simulated Fermi surface also needs to match the experimental observations, which can help constrain $t^{^\prime}/t$ and $\Delta\mu/t$ (Ref.~\cite{supp} Fig.~S6).
+For our \Pr438{} plasmon simulations, we fixed $t^{^\prime}/t =-0.3$, as in the single layer model, and $\Delta\mu/t=-0.4$ to ensure consistency with the \gls*{ARPES} Fermi surface topology (Ref.~\cite{supp} Fig.~S6)~\cite{Li2023Electronic}.
+Thus, similar to the single-layer model, we adjusted $t_z/t$ and $V_c/t$ to identify the optimal combination that reproduces the experimental observations (see Ref.~\cite{supp} Fig.~S5 in which we also varied $\Delta\mu/t$ for completeness).
 It is also worth noting that the reduced $t$ and $V_c$ in \Pr438{} compared to \LSCO{} can be concluded directly from a qualitative consideration of the \gls*{RIXS} data, thus the simulations act to confirm and quantify a trend already evident in the raw data.

+While the trilayer model appears distinct from the single-layer one, it is not fundamentally more complex; rather, it represents a straightforward extension designed to incorporate the trilayer structure.
+Both models employ identical theoretical procedures and methods for incorporating long-range Coulomb interactions.
+Furthermore, the exclusion of inter-trilayer hopping is justified by the minimal magnitude of intra-trilayer hopping (0.0084~eV).
+Given the larger spacing between blocks, inter-trilayer hopping is expected to be even weaker, resulting in effects on the plasmon dispersion that fall below the experimental resolution.